jordangewing-mullins/Permeability_Prediction/README.md

 > run build_model.py

 This will build a few different models and will then print out the dataframe containing the accuracy metrics for each model tested.
 This step should take ~10 minutes.
 I tried to train my model on a GPU, but the libraries I used appeared to be incompatible with GPU processing.

+# Interact with the command line to get predictions for your SMILES string
+> run permeability_prediction.py "<your_SMILES_string_here>"